 Here’s what the Libby App Icon will look like:

 3) Open the App.
 The first screen you’ll see is one that asks if you have a library card.
-If you don’t, please email us at email@example.com before continuing.
+If you don’t have a card, or need a PIN # (which you’ll need to login), please email us at email@example.com before continuing.
 If you have a card, or once you have a card, tap on Yes.

 4) There are two ways that you can find your nearest library.
 You can either use your phone/tablet’s location to find it, or, you can enter your Zip Code (01844) to find the library.